 Plan!
 Read the back of the seed packet to figure out your calendar you definitely need to plan ahead of time.
 It always feels silly for us to start seedlings in January when it’s snowing, but once you do it a few times you’ll have your calendar dates ready to go every single year.

-We use a quality potting mix, like Miracle-Gro Organic Choice Potting Mix.
+We use a quality potting mix.
 Our entire garden is almost completely container based so knowing that you need to use potting mix for containers, you need to start your seedlings out the same way.
 That way when you transplant the seedling from indoors to your big container (to get big and strong!) the potting mix already matches.
 You want to make sure your potting mix is also environmentally safe as you will be digesting these veggies, so a potting mix like this is great for herbs and vegetables to grow.